sapegin/washingcode-book/manuscript/Code_style.md

 expect(test('saluki')).toEqual(undefined)
 -->

-In longstringer code, we’ll see many ternaries, complex string templates, nesting, multiple operations on the same line, long variable names even in a very small scope, an so on.
+In longstringer code, we’ll see many ternaries, complex string templates, nesting, multiple operations on the same line, long variable names even in a very small scope, and so on.

 On the other hand, the shortstringers write code that looks like one side of a Christmas tree: